flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 of `:ro, :rw, :create`.

 Flatpak creates its own XDG cache directory under `~/.var/app/<app-id>/cache`.
-Applications do not need to access the host's cache directory or subpaths of it.
+Applications usually do not need to access the host's cache directory or subpaths of it.

 Please see the [Flatpak permission guide](https://docs.flatpak.org/en/latest/sandbox-permissions.html#f3).